Why Migrate from Dropbox to Google Drive?

 However, as Dropbox only starts with 2GB of storage for the free user while Google Drive that has the similar features of Dropbox but offers 15GB storage space for the free user.
 Therefore, many users prefer to select Google Drive as the destination to save files when they run out the free space of Dropbox.

-After selecting Google Drive as the storage, a problem has appeared: how to transfer files from Dropbox to Google Drive safely and quickly?
-Continue to read the following parts, you will find two solutions to help you move files from Dropbox to Google Drive.
+After selecting Google Drive as the storage, a problem has appeared: how to migrate files from Dropbox to Google Drive safely and quickly?
+Continue to read the following parts, you will find 3 solutions to help you move files from Dropbox to Google Drive.

-Way 1: Migrate from Dropbox to Google Drive with Download and Upload
+3 Methods to Migrate Files from Dropbox to Google Drive

 Step 1.
 Log in your Dropbox account.